eako0508/DateTripper/README.md

 ## Thoughts
 - add saved destination to current build?
-- have 'save the date' add new item or combine with updated list?
+- have 'save the date' add new item or updated list?

 ## issues